Reading 1970 Chevelle Buildsheets

 23 VAC FITTINGS ~ Single letter or 3-digit code depending on engine, options, and plant.

 24 DP SEQ NUMBER (data processing sequence) ~ May consist of a 6-digit number alone, a combination of a 6-digit number and a 4-digit number, or a 6-digit number plus a 2-digit number followed by a 4-digit number and will vary depending on the plant and date.
 Some plants will also have part of these numbers stamped on the trim tag in varying degrees.
 Four variations for the use of numbers in this block.
+These are strictly internal, GM data processing numbers and have nothing to do with any options the car may be ordered with.

 25 MODEL ~ Consists of the 5-digit series/model number of the vehicle; such as 13637, 13667, 13680, etc.